 Group Member Oct.
 2020 - Nov.
 2020

-Designed multilevel logistic regression model using R to fit 37 independent variables such as age, education and income and based on 2017 survey data of 64,798 U.S. citizens to predict the result of 2020 president election
+Designed a multilevel logistic regression model using R to fit 37 independent variables such as age, education, and income, predicted the result of the 2020 President Election based on 2017 survey data of 64,798 U.S. citizens

 Utilized post-stratification method to partition 2020 population data into demographic cells, assigned the cell estimates as adjusting weights for different states in the model to improve the efficiency of estimators

-Summed up the electoral votes from each state whose probability of voting Donald Trump is greater than 0.5, the accuracy of final prediction reached 89.3%
+Summed up the electoral votes from each state whose probability of voting for Donald Trump is greater than 0.5, the accuracy of the final prediction reached 89.3%

 EXTRACURRICULAR EXPERIENCE